jdijt/software-testing---PT_MA2_1/Lab5/playground/nikki/Assignment6-report.md

 | 9 | 130 | 91  | 105     |

 When analyzing the result of the generation process we noticed the following:
-- After reaching n = 5 the difficulty hardly increases (see test results)
+- After reaching n = 5 the difficulty hardly increases
-- the score can fluctuates a lot, this is because we start with a random puzzle
+- The test results fluctuate a lot, this is because we start with a random puzzle

 Based on this we state the following:
-- Generating a puzzle with n = 1 would generate an easy puzzle: The puzzle can be completely solved without having to make a single guess.
+- Generating a puzzle with n = 1 would generate an easy puzzle: The puzzle can be completely solved without having to make a single guess
 - Generating a puzzle with n = 9 would generate the hardest possible problem for the given solution
 - Generating a puzzle with n > 5 generates problems that are very similar in difficulty as n = 9